 Cooking has become one of the hobbies developed by people from urban areas during the pandemic.
 In addition, the new context led to changes in cooking habits: people tried new recipes (88%) and new types of food (86%) and prepared homemade desserts to create moments of family pampering (82%).
 Although 84% of respondents stated that food is an important component of their social life, people from urban areas were cautious during the pandemic: they ate meals as a family (87%), in front of the TV (67%), or in front of the computer (57%).

 Evolution of food consumption preferences

-On the other hand, Romanians consumed less frozen and semi-prepared products, as well as fewer alcoholic beverages.
+On the other hand, Romanians consumed fewer frozen and semi-prepared products, as well as fewer alcoholic beverages.

-People aged 25-34 have changed their eating behavior the most.
+People aged 25-34 have changed their eating behaviour the most.